notahat/machinist/README.markdown

     post = Post.make
     3.times { Comment.make(:post => post) }

-It's common to need to construct an object with particular attributes, or a particular object graph, in a number of tests.
-The best way to abstract out the construction is to put something like this in your blueprints.rb:

-    class Post
-      def self.make_with_comments(attributes = {})
-        Post.make(attributes) do |post|
-          3.times { Comment.make(:post => post) }
-        end
-      end
-    end

 Note that make can take a block, into which it will pass the newly constructed object.